pic

 Introduction

-This section focuses on in-place operations, a term that encompasses any method that mutates collections.
-These operations are characterized by the reuse of existing objects, rather than generating new ones, giving rise to the expression " modifying values in place."
+This section focuses on in-place operations, where the contents of an existing object are directly modified.
+Unlike operations that generate new objects, in-place operations are characterized by the reuse of existing objects, giving rise to the expression modifying values in place.

 Mutations Via Collections

-A simple way to mutate a vector is to replace an entire slice with another collection.
-This is achieved using statements of the form x[<indices>] = <expression>, where <expression> must match the length of x[<indices>].
-The approach effectively mutates x because a slice on the left-hand side of = behaves as a view, thus referencing the original object.
-Below, we provide a few examples of this approach.
+The most straightforward approach to mutating a vector is to replace an entire slice with another collection.
+This is achieved through statements of the form x[<indices>] = <expression>, where <expression> must match the length of x[<indices>].
+Because slices on the left-hand side of = act as views, the assignment effectively modifies the original vector x, rather than creating a new one.

 x = [1, 2, 3]